 - Spouse or close friends passing away

-- Loss of independence (for example, problems getting around or caring for oneself)
+- Loss of independence (for example, problems getting around or caring for oneself, or loss of driving privileges)

 Depression can also be related to a physical illness, such as: